Profile: Jessica Mohlman

 “The fact that for the past two summers I spent every day within the establishment that inspired me when I was a child was at times overwhelming, and it was hard to believe I was accomplishing things I dreamed of as a child.”

-Jessica will be returning to The Field Museum this summer to work with the curator of African mammals and world-renowned researcher Bruce Patterson on the The Bats of Kenya project.
+Jessica will be returning to The Field Museum this summer to work with the curator of African mammals and world-renowned researcher Bruce Patterson on The Bats of Kenya project.

 Jessica plans to continue on for a doctorate in conservation and evolutionary biology.